edwinbosire/edwinbosire.github.io/_posts/2014-05-09-building_a_newscrawler_pt1.md

 date:   2014-05-09 01:39:44
 categories: Server Python
 ---

+*This is a draft copy, its not complete*
 #Introduction

 This tutorial/walk through assumes that you are already familiar with python and the terminal.
 I would also strongly advice anyone remotely interested in understanding scrapy to have a look at their (documentation)[http://doc.scrapy.org/en/latest/intro/overview.html] and preferably follow the quick tutorial and setup instruction outlined.